 Freestyle is BY FAR the most commonly trained stroke, and the number 1 used in other disciplines—not just competitive swimming.
-So whatever type of swimming you do, whether it’s triathlon, open water swimming, water polo, or competitive swimming—taking a deep dive into your Freestyle technique will be very beneficial.
+So whatever type of swimming you do, whether it’s triathlon, open water swimming, water polo, or competitive swimming, taking a deep dive into your Freestyle technique will be very beneficial.

-History on the Front Crawl:
+History on the Front Crawl

-“The Front Crawl”, otherwise modernly known as “Freestyle” dates back to 2000 BCE, to an Egyptian bas-relief piece showing use of it.
+“The Front Crawl”, otherwise modernly known as “Freestyle” dates back to 2000 BCE, to an Egyptian bas-relief piece showing the use of it.
 It wasn’t until 1844 that the Western World was exposed to it in London, during a race at the British Swimming Society.
 In 1873, British Swimmer, John Trudgen, changed the stroke mechanics from a flutter kick to a scissor kick giving the stroke the nickname of the “Trudgen Stroke”.

 Why is Freestyle the Most COMMON Stroke Trained?

 Traditionally, the Freestyle stroke is the most commonly used stroke to train with.
-The reason for this is it’s an aerobic stroke, which mean it can be trained through different energy systems.
+The reason for this is it’s an aerobic stroke, which means it can be trained through different energy systems.
 While swimming Freestyle, you have the ability to choose and differentiate between different speed levels.
 This component is super important when it comes to training, as training sessions last a LOT longer than races.

 Aerobic means with the presence of Oxygen.
 Our bodies run off of two main energy systems: the Aerobic and Anaerobic Energy Systems.
 As we said before aerobic means with the presence of oxygen, so conversely anaerobic means without, or in the absence of, oxygen.